-Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of clinical trials and drug discovery.
+Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of any interventional clinical study/trial and drug discovery.

 - Have a PhD or MD and extensive post-doctoral research experience

 You should not:

 Have a core-funded Group Leader position at one of our Institutes*